wsbctechnicalblog/wsbctechnicalblog.github.io/content/be-positive.md

 > ![Negative](/images/be-positive-2.png)

 Someone who is negative or continuously criticizes everything and everyone, sucks the passion and energy out of a room like a raging fire consumes oxygen.
-What is left is a toxic environment, uncooperative engineers, and declining support for your goals,
+What remains is a lonely lead in a toxic environment, surrounded by uncooperative engineers, and declining support for their goals,

 >
-> Remove **toxic** influence from your Twitter, LinkedIn, and other media channels today!
+> Remove **toxic** influence and noise from your Twitter, LinkedIn, and other collaboration  channels today!
 >

 No matter how dire the situation, if you lead with **passion** and **commitment**, you will find the support you need to move forward and be successful.